Table of Contents Show

-Bike trails have social, economic, and health benefits.
-They are eco-friendly and very effective in understanding diverse communities beyond geographical limits.
+Bike trails have social, economic, and health benefits; they are eco-friendly and very effective in understanding diverse communities beyond geographical limits.

 Statistics show that the number of bike riders in the US has increased from 43 million to 47.5 million in the past three years.

-Alabama has been divided into four different regions of distinct geographical attributes.
-The Highland Rim, Piedmont Plateau, Black Belt, and the Coastal Plain are the four distinct regions.
-Several State Parks have preserved the exquisite wildlife and other natural flavors.
+The four distinct regions are the Highland Rim, Piedmont Plateau, Black Belt, and Coastal Plain.
+Several State Parks have preserved exquisite wildlife and other natural flavors.